anshmenghani/Fusion/README.md

 `git clone https://github.com/anshmenghani/Fusion.git`

-Be sure to create a virtual enviornment and activate it.
+Be sure to create a virtual enviornment in the resultant `Fusion` directory and activate it.

-Assuming `Python` is already installed, run
+Assuming `Python` is already installed, run (from the resultant `Fusion` directory)

 `pip install -r requirements.txt`